Data Centers in Lagos

 Proximity To Key Business Districts: Data centers are centrally located near Victoria Island and Ikoyi, the financial heart of the country.
 This proximity is vital for corporate services that demand minimal physical distance from their core infrastructure.

-Regional Market Reach: A Lagos deployment provides an effective launchpad for the Economic Community of West African States (ECOWAS), serving a massive, young, and mobile first population.
+Regional Market Reach: A Lagos deployment provides an effective launchpad for the Economic Community of West African States (ECOWAS), serving a massive, young, and mobile-first population.

 Natural Disaster Risk

-The environmental risk profile for Lagos is categorized as High (7.0/10) as of September 2025.
+The environmental risk profile for Lagos is categorized as High (7.0/10) as of January 2026.
 Operators focus on flood mitigation and physical resilience to ensure uptime.

 - River Flood (8.2/10): This is the primary concern for the region, necessitating elevated equipment rooms and drainage.